-Personal Family history, current states and memories are exposed within this process, what was unseen in the past is being revealed- uncertaintity, desperation to be better, to escape, instability are companions to the material but not necessarily shown in an overt way.
+Personal Family history, current states and memories are exposed within my process, what was unseen in the past is being revealed- uncertainty, desperation to be better, to escape, instability are companions to the material but not necessarily shown in an overt way.

 I toy with personas and atmospheres that expose vulnerability, power and assumptions about identity and performance itself.
 I am attempting to step into the pelt of roles that walk the line between insanity and reason, the bestial and the individual.
 The gap between life and death, imagination and reality is explored.
 These studies are on a subliminal level, never literal or explained.

 I am concerned with embodying different states of mind, exposing psychological fragility and personal rituals that attempt to create order out of chaos and questioning a sense of purpose.
 This mirrors my process of performances making itself, which combines process based actions, improvisation and play with objects, physicality and extended use of the voice.